GelosoFederico/CriptoOAuth/README.md

 ## Client app

-To run the client app, just do:git
+To run the client app, just do:
 ```
 python client_app/app.py
 ```

-It runs in debug mode.
+You can run it in debug mode with the flag --debug.